Jade Plant (Crassula ovata) Indoor Care, Propagation, Common Problems and Solutions

 Watering

 Water Jade Plant liberally during the growing season and allow the top half of soil to dry out between waterings to keep the soil moderately moist.
+Decrease watering during the cold period to maintain the soil barely moist but do not let it dry out completely.

 Use water that is at room temperature to water the plant to avoid shocking this tropical plant which can cause sudden leaf loss.

-Ascertain that the pot has a drainage hole to prevent the plant from sitting in soggy soil as it can result in root-rot disease and death of the plant.
+Ascertain that the pot has a drainage hole to prevent the plant from sitting in soggy soil as it can result in root-rot.
+Take care not to wet the foliage as it can result in fungal diseases or water from the bottom instead.

 Light Requirements